Carzit/sd-webui-sampler-heunpp/README.md

 10 - 20 steps are enough in most cases; almost no differences with euler when steps more than 80

+Heun++test0 is just more prediction steps than Heun Heun++test1 and Heun++test2 further explore the balance between heun and euler

 ## Example
 ![](https://github.com/Carzit/sd-webui-sampler-heunpp/blob/main/images/example.png)